patx/pickledb/pkldb/README.md

 ### Why `orjson`?
 `orjson` is a fast and efficient JSON parser and serializer for Python.
 It is significantly faster than the built-in `json` module, enabling `pkldb` to achieve its high performance, especially when handling large datasets.

-Download or clone this repository and include `pkldb.py` in your project.

 ---